-Maze Park is a green oasis right at the centre of the Teesside.
+Maze Park is a green oasis right at the centre of Teesside.
 Visitors can climb one of its landscaped mounds to enjoy panoramic views of the conurbation.
-Much of the site has been planted with a variety of broad-leaved trees and is rapidly forming a surprising area of woodland for such a central urban location.
+Much of the site has been planted with a variety of broad-leaved trees and there are some lovely wildflower meadows to attract pollinators such as the regionally scarce grayling butterfly.

 Glades and open grassland within the reserve have attracted more than 12 species of butterfly including the increasingly scarce grayling and dingy skipper.
 The steep river banks provide nesting habitat for a small colony of sand martins and give excellent views of common and grey seals which prey on salmon preparing to negotiate a passage through the Tees Barrage.

-The Maze Park site was acquired by the Teesside Development Corporation in the late 1980’s and was used to deposit the reclaimed substrates and soils from their reclamation of the extensive Head Wrightson works in Thornaby for the construction of the Teesdale business park.
+The Teesside Development Corporation acquired Maze Park in the late 1980’s.
+Reclamation of the extensive Head Wrightson works in Thornaby, which preceded the construction of the Teesdale business park, released a great deal of waste substrate and soils.
 The landscaping of these waste materials formed the mounds which dominate Maze Park today.

-The Trust was pleased to be able to protect such a classic example of Teesside slag grassland with its rich biodiversity and links with the area’s industrial heritage, when it took over the site in 1998.
-As well as planting 6 hectares of woodland, the Trust constructed a network of surfaced paths and boardwalks to allow visitors to enjoy every part of Maze Park.
+In 1998, the Trust took over the site.
+We are lucky to have an opportunity to protect such a classic example of Teesside slag grassland, with its rich biodiversity and links with the area’s industrial heritage.
+As well as planting 6 hectares of woodland, the Trust constructed a network of surfaced paths to allow visitors to enjoy every part of Maze Park.